 Wildlings would be nothing without the our highly qualified and dedicated team to inspire the children and help them learn.
-We have three qualified teachers, and two Level 3 Forest School Leaders, as well as a number of practitioners who have worked in Early Years Education for over 10 years.
+We have three qualified teachers, and a Level 3 Forest School Leader, as well as a number of practitioners who have worked in Early Years Education for over 10 years.

 We maintain lower than required adult to child ratios in order to ensure all children have the dedicated time and quality interactions that they deserve.

 We are committed to building a strong team of passionate, knowledgeable practitioners who really care about children and share in our unique ethos.
 We believe in Continued Professional Development and our team are constantly striving to build upon their knowledge and skills.
 One member of staff is currently completing an NPQ in Early Years Leadership and Management, 2 others are undertaking the Early Years Professional Development Programme during 2023.
 As a team we have been working towards becoming an accredited Confident Communicators setting.
 We also believe in sharing our knowledge and skills with others.
 Jasmin, who joined the team as an apprentice, has now completed her Level 2 and 3 Early Years Educator training with us and Lynne is completing her Early Years Teacher training with us.